IohannRabeson/Lindenmayer/README.md

 ## Build

 Require Qt 5 installed on your system.
+Qt tool are also required.
-Also a C++ compiler with support for C++17 is required.
+Also a C++ compiler with sparse support for C++17 is required.
-For now I'm using `clang-900.0.39.2` on OSX.
-Boost is required, at least 1.66.0.

 Qt directory should be added to `CMAKE_PREFIX_PATH`.